Global Conservation MSc

 You’ll gain in-depth knowledge of the Global Biodiversity Framework and learn about the major challenges and solutions identified by world governments.

 This course combines theoretical and practical learning, allowing you to engage with contemporary global issues.
-You’ll work with our expert staff and prominent international organisations.
+You’ll work with our expert staff and prominent national and international organisations.

 Current research includes work with: